bharath12b5/mvn-linux/Building-CXX-MongoDB-Driver.md

 #Building C++ MongoDB Driver

-The C++ MongoDB Driver can be built for Linux on z Systems running SLES12, RHEL7 and RHEL6 by following these instructions.
+The C++ MongoDB Driver can be built for Linux on z Systems running SLES 12, SLES 11, RHEL 7, RHEL 6 and Ubuntu 16.04 by following these instructions.
 The 'legacy' driver version legacy-1.1.0 has been successfully built & tested this way.

 _**General Notes:**_